-- 3. Student completes the Distance Education Online Assessment Tool. - 4.
-Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
+- 4. Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
 Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process, HESI testing requirement, and Program Director interview. - 5.
 If student successfully passes the Wonderlic test and the HESI admissions test, they are then scheduled for the Program Director interview. - 6.
 Program Director interview is completed. - 7.
 Student is informed if they are accepted or not.